goldbergyoni/nodebestpractices/sections/production/assigntransactionid.md

 <br/>

-### Code example: sharing TransactionId among current request functions using [async-local-storage](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage)
+### Code example: sharing TransactionId among request functions and between services using [async-local-storage](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage)

- **What is async-local-storage?** You can think of it as the node.js alternative to thread local storage.
+ **What is async-local-storage?** You can think of it as the Node alternative to thread local storage.
  It is basically a storage for asynchronous flows in Node.
 You can read more about it [here](https://www.freecodecamp.org/news/async-local-storage-nodejs/).

 ```javascript